 If you use a foam roller, stretch, and lift weights or do any form of resistance training, then you are already familiar with corrective exercise - all you’ve got to do now is learn which specific muscles need to be released, then stretched and then strengthened - and in what order!

 It’s not more dangerous or harmful than any current stretching, foam rolling or strengthening programme you are already following.

-The key difference is that by performing the “self assessment videos” in the GH Training Injury Hub, you’ll be able to find out (rather than guess) which muscles need releasing, stretching and then strengthening.
+The key difference is that by performing the “self assessment videos” in the GH Training Running Hub, you’ll be able to find out (rather than guess) which muscles need releasing, stretching and then strengthening.

-You could argue that by following our corrective exercise programme, you’re far less likely to injure yourself as you won’t be stretching / releasing any soft tissue that does not need to be stretched or released.
+By following our corrective exercise programme, you’re far less likely to injure yourself as you won’t be stretching / releasing any soft tissue that does not need to be stretched or released.